mainmatter/mainmatter.com/src/posts/2019-03-29-qonto-project.md

-Mainmatter CEO Marco Otte-Witte says "I'm really pleased that Mainmatter have been able to add so much value in such a short amount of time proving that our team augmentation method works.
+Mainmatter CEO Marco Otte-Witte says "I'm really pleased that Mainmatter have been able to add so much value in such a short amount of time proving that our team reinforcement method works.
 We're all looking forward to continuing the project and helping Qonto to succeed in their highly competitive market."